QwikDev/qwik-evolution/README.md

 ### STAGE 2 - RFC Issue

-A RFC issue is a Github issue that's based on the original proposal discussion.
+An RFC issue is a Github issue that's based on the original proposal discussion.
 This means the implementation exploration can be started and all related PRs should be linked in that issue.
 An RFC is led by champions from the Core team but the original proposal submitter could join as a community champion to provide help / insight / feedback during the exploration process.